 Key value drivers for retail florists

 The product for flower shops is arranged cut flowers that usually account for over 50% of a store’s revenues.
-Florists with significant commercial accounts that tend to result in stable recurring revenues are valued above the average.
+Importantly, florists with significant commercial accounts that tend to result in stable recurring revenues are valued above the average.

 Another key value driver is an attractive store location with the rent expenses below 6% of the shop’s gross revenue.
-The highest valued flower shops are located away from the major “big box” competitors such as do-it-yourself home improvement or grocery chain stores.
+For instance, the highest valued flower shops are located away from the major “big box” competitors such as do-it-yourself home improvement or grocery chain stores.

 Sales from an online presence or phone orders tend to be more cost-effective ways to generate sales.
-Some of the most valuable flower shops achieve close to 80% of their revenues through these channels.
+As a result, some of the most valuable flower shops achieve close to 80% of their revenues through these channels.

 Business valuation methods for flower shops

 Florists with a track record of highly stable, above average earnings are very desirable and sell often.
-If you study such business sale comparables, you can develop a very good idea of what your business is worth.
+Therefore, if you study such business sale comparables, you can develop a very good idea of what your business is worth.

-The typical tools to estimate your business value is to use the valuation multiples derived from such business sales.
+The typical tools to estimate your business value are the valuation multiples derived from such business sales.
 The multiples relate the actual flower shop selling prices to their financial performance.

 Here are the typical valuation multiples used to estimate the value of a flower shop: